DeedsLab/Epsilon-Network/README.md

 2) Calculate Degree Distributions
   Two versions
-  -purity_Epsilon_Gen_degree: takes in only Dist_Form.txt, output a csv named Neighborhoods in a folder that has run details in a super folder named Epsilon_Degree_Only
+  -purity_Epsilon_Gen_degree: takes in only Dist_Form.txt(Name of file without suffix), and prompts for min, max and steps for epsilon, output a csv named Neighborhoods in a folder that has run details in a super folder named Epsilon_Degree_Only
-  -
+  -purity_Epsilon_Gen_degree_specific takes in only Dist_Form.txt(Name of file without suffix), and prompts for min, max and steps for epsilon, output a csv named Neighborhoods in a folder that has run details in a super folder named Epsilon_Degree_Only

 3) Plot Degree Distribution
     -Two versions
-    -plots degree_dist_: Takes in Neighborhoods.csv in a folder named after run details in Epsilon_Degree_Only, plots degree distribution.
+    -plots degree_dist_ Takes in Neighborhoods.csv in a folder named after run details in Epsilon_Degree_Only, plots degree distribution.
 Takes in number of bins to logbinns

+4) Giant Component Analysis

+5) Betweenness Centrality

 This Readme will be updated in the future as well.